17th Feb 2026

 By focusing on treatments that stimulate collagen and address both loose skin and weakened connective tissue, you can significantly reduce the appearance of jowls and restore a firmer, more youthful look to your face.
 Whether you choose non surgical or surgical options, targeting skin laxity is key to achieving long-lasting results and maintaining a rejuvenated appearance.

 Now comes the challenge—deciding which surgical procedure is best for you.
 Here’s a little more information to help you choose.
+There are various ways to treat jowls, including surgical procedures, injectable treatments, radiotherapy, and less invasive options such as acupuncture, facial massage, facial yoga, and exercises.
 Depending on your age and the condition of your jowls, treatments can be non-surgical, focusing on collagen stimulation, or involve surgery.
-A personalized jowl treatment plan can be developed based on your individual needs and goals.
-Treating jowls may involve a non-surgical or surgical treatment option, depending on the severity of sagging and the desired outcome.
-When you’re ready, our Kensington Medical facial surgeons can meet with you in an initial consultation to get you started on a journey to a newer, younger-looking you.
+A comprehensive facial rejuvenation approach may include both surgical and non-surgical treatments to restore a youthful appearance.
+A personalised jowl treatment plan can be developed at Kensington Medical with our GMC Specialist Registered Plastic surgeons based on your goals.
+Treating jowls with non-surgical and surgical treatment options depends on the severity of sagging.
+While non-surgical treatments can be effective for very mild sagging, more pronounced jowls or excessive sagging often require more invasive procedures such as facelift surgery.
+For more pronounced jowls, surgery is often the preferred choice to achieve optimal results.
+For moderate to severe sagging, surgical options like facelift surgery provide natural and long-lasting results.
+At Kensington Medical our facial surgeons can meet with you in an initial consultation to get you started on a journey to a newer, younger-looking you.

 Non-Surgical Treatments for Jowls

 Non-surgical treatments for jowls are a popular choice for those looking to address sagging skin and loose skin without the need for surgery.
+Many non-surgical treatments work by targeting the soft tissue beneath the skin to lift and tighten the jowl area.
 Non surgical treatment options are available for those seeking less invasive solutions.
+In 2025, energy-based devices are among the leading non-surgical options for tightening the skin without major downtime.
 These treatments can help to tighten loose skin, improve skin elasticity, and reduce the appearance of jowls.
 Minimally invasive treatment options are effective for those who want to avoid surgery.
 Some common non-surgical treatments for jowls include:

-• Dermal Fillers: Dermal fillers, often containing hyaluronic acid, can restore lost volume and improve facial contours.
+• Filler Injections: Filler injections, often containing hyaluronic acid, can restore lost volume and improve facial contours.
 By plumping up areas that have lost volume, fillers can lift sagging jowls and create a smoother, more youthful appearance.

 • Ultrasound Treatments: Ultrasound treatments, such as Ultherapy, use focused ultrasound energy to stimulate the growth of new collagen supplies.
+Ultherapy is widely regarded as one of the best non-surgical treatments for jowls.
 These minimally invasive treatments target the deep layers of the skin, where collagen production increases and elastin production is stimulated, leading to firmer, more youthful skin.
 This helps to tighten loose skin and improve skin texture, reducing the appearance of jowls over time.
 These procedures offer minimal downtime, allowing patients to quickly return to daily activities.

 • Laser Treatments: Laser treatments can improve skin texture and reduce the appearance of sagging skin by promoting collagen production and tightening the skin.
 These treatments are effective for those looking to achieve a more youthful appearance without undergoing surgery.